 Virgin Islands National Park, U.S. Virgin Islands

 For a more exotic locale, the U.S. Virgin Island of St. John is the ultimate destination for a barefoot-on-the-beach affair.
 Trunk Bay Beach, ranked consistently among the top 10 beaches in the world, is all crystal blue waters and white sand heaven.
-In addition to the $50 permit fee, there is a $150 cost recovery fee for groups of 10 or more.
-A permit is required regardless of the number of guests in attendance.
+A special-use permit and non-refundable fee of at least $25 is required regardless of the number of guests in attendance.
 Exact prices and policies vary.

 Yosemite National Park, California

 Yosemite is the ultimate in dramatic natural settings.
-It also offers couples the rarefied privilege of getting married in a chapel within park grounds.
+It also offers couples the rare privilege of getting married in a chapel within park grounds.
 Iconic, gorgeous landmarks abound from Half Dome and El Capitan to Bridalveil and Yosemite Falls.
 Accommodations are easy, with a slew of historic hotels and lodges on site.
 Given its well-deserved popularity, you'll want to book your national park wedding well in advance (up to a year).
 The special-use permit cost is $150 with an additional $50 fee per hour if event monitoring is required.